TNTurnerLab/PYRUS/README.md

 -o	:

- Allows user to name, and place all outputputted plots into one PDF, default is plots each coordinate to its own PDF file
+ Allows user to name, and place all output plots into one PDF, default is plots each coordinate to its own PDF file

    * default=NULL
    * ex: -o multiplePagePDFFileofMyPlots.pdf